DiyaPrasanth20/Restaurant-Management/README.md

-Information about creating mock tables for database is located in frontend folder (databaseDescription.md)
+Information about creating mock tables for database is located in frontend folder in databaseDescription.md.